James Levy

 James Levy is an American, New York-based singer, songwriter, and producer.

 Levy co-wrote and produced Charles Bradley's posthumous 2019 release Lonely as You Are, which Rolling Stone magazine called a "devastating masterclass."
-Another Charles Bradley single, Lucifer, is scheduled for release in May 2019.
+Another Charles Bradley single, Lucifer, was released in May 2019.
 Levy was formerly the lead singer for the band Reputante, whose debut EP Oceanside was released in November 2013 on Cult Records.
 The record was produced by Tim Wheeler of the band Ash.
-The album reached A music video for the song "Deep Set Eyes" premiered in December 2013 in The Huffington Post.
+A music video for the song "Deep Set Eyes" premiered in December 2013 in The Huffington Post.
 In early 2013, Reputante toured the US with UK band The Maccabees. and prior to that toured with Ash.

 Levy is also a former member of the band Lolawolf along with Zoë Kravitz, Jimmy Giannopoulos, and Raviv Ullman.

 In 2012, James put out a record under the band name James Levy and The Blood Red Rose, which features Allison Pierce of The Pierces.
 Their album, Pray to Be Free, was released by Heavenly Recordings (2012) and received critical acclaim, including being included in the list of the top 100 albums of 2012 by French publication Les Inrocks.
 The album, produced by Coldplay bass player Guy Berryman, received four star reviews in MOJO, Q and Uncut magazines and was praised by the BBC, The Independent and The Sunday Times of London.
 US music magazine Popdose and UK publication indieLondon included the record on their top ten lists for 2012.